xzhou99/Dtalite_NeXTA_package/README.md

 Instruction for the use of NeXTA and DTALite:

 Step 1: make sure that you have installed the Microsoft Visual C++ 2015 Redistributable Package (x86) for parallel computing in DTALite (https://www.microsoft.com/en-us/download/details.aspx?id=3387)

 Step 2: make sure that you have installed Gnuplot Software for some visualization functions in NeXTA (http://www.gnuplot.info/)

 Step 3: Download and unzip the NeXTA/DTALite software package.

-Step 4: Click “NeXTA”?
-“File”?
-“Open Traffic Network Project” to choose the tnp file in your network data set.
+Step 4: Click “NeXTA”--“File”--“Open Traffic Network Project” to choose the tnp file in your network data set.

-Step 5: Click “Project” ?
-“4.Perform Traffic Assignment” to make your settings and run “DTALite” for dynamic traffic assignment and simulation.
+Step 5: Click “Project”--“4.Perform Traffic Assignment” to make your settings and run “DTALite” for dynamic traffic assignment and simulation.

 If GIS data importing/exporting are needed for you, please download and unzip the NeXTA GIS software package and obey the related instructions.